apmoore1/bl-19-books/README.md

 ## Book corpus (OCR text) Processing

-We have assumed that you have downloaded the book corpus, see the [Book corpus (OCR text) setup section above](#book-corpus-ocr-text).
+We have assumed that you have downloaded the book corpus, see the [Book corpus (OCR text) setup section above](#book-corpus-ocr-text), and that the book corpus top level directory, `json`, is at a file path we denote `DIRECTORY_TO_BOOKS`.
+This `DIRECTORY_TO_BOOKS` could be at `/home/json` or any other file path **but** it should never be checked into this git repository due to it's size.

 ### json directory format